artefactory/xhec-mlops-crashcourse-2024/lessons/02-model-deployment/README.md

 ## Introduction to FastAPI

-If you have never used FastAPI before, please refer to the [tutorial](./fast_api_tutorial/fast_api_tutorial.md) to have an introduction to the framework.
+If you have never used FastAPI before, please refer to the [tutorial](./fast_api_tutorial/fast_api_tutorial.md) for an introduction to the framework.

 ## Model Deployment Lab

 Imagine you work in a cab call center in New York.
-The manager of the call center wants to have a tool to allow the people making cab reservations to have an estimation of the trip duration to give a price estimation.
-The results will be used by a software engineer who will integrate them in the current platform.
+The manager of the call center wants a tool that allows the people making cab reservations to estimate the trip duration and provide a price estimation.
+The results will be used by a software engineer who will integrate the estimations into the current platform.

 This is a great example of when we would want to create an API for an ML model.
-The consumers of our model's results are not really worried about all the complexity of training a model: choosing the training set, fine-tuning models, ...
-All they want is to access their results.
-Creating an API creates a standard interface that allow them to have what they need and not care about everything else.
+The consumers of our model's results are not really concerned about all the complexity of training a model: choosing the training set, fine-tuning models, etc. All they want is to access their results.
+Creating an API provides a standard interface that allows them to get what they need without worrying about everything else.
 This also allows the data science team to focus on improving the model instead of ensuring that the consumers use their code correctly.

 ### Goal of this Lab

-We want to have a REST API running that can predict *trip duration* for the NYC Taxi given the *pickup location ID*, *the drop off location ID* and the *number of passengers*.
+We aim to have a REST API running that can predict *trip duration* for the NYC Taxi given the *pickup location ID*, *the drop off location ID*, and the *number of passengers*.

 ### Part 1

-In this first part you will create a simple application that runs locally in your computer.
+In this first part, you will create a simple application that runs locally on your computer.

 #### 1 - Copy the work from previous sessions

 * 2.1 Copy the functions you developed in the last session into the `web_service/lib` folder.

-> *In the previous lectures, you have packeged your code into two function: `train_model` and `predict`.
-In order to fulfill the Lab's objective, do you need both these functions?*
+> *In the previous lectures, you have packaged your code into two functions: `train_model` and `predict`.
+To fulfill the Lab's objective, do you need both these functions?*

 * 2.2 Copy the serialized version of your model into `web_service/local_models`

 #### 2 - We will populate the `web_service/lib/models.py` file with `pydantic` models that will serve as type hints for your app.

-Starting by defining your inputs and outputs is often a good idea in app development, because it will guide the decisions you take in designing your sorftware.
+Starting by defining your inputs and outputs is often a good idea in app development because it will guide the decisions you make in designing your software.

-* 2.1 - Create a `pydantic` model that specifies the input the user should give.
+* 2.1 - Create a `pydantic` model that specifies the input the user should provide.

-    >*Do you expect a single value or a list of values*
+    >*Do you expect a single value or a list of values?*

     >*What are the names of the input variables?*